INTO-CPS-Association/FMI-VDM-Model/README.md

-# FMI2-VDM-Model
+# FMI-VDM-Model

-This repository contains a VDM model of the FMI version 2.0 standard, plus supporting tools.
+This repository contains a VDM model of the FMI standard, plus supporting tools.
 The repository contains the following projects:

 * **FMI2** - a VDM-SL model of the static semantics of FMI 2.0 modelDescription XML files
 * **FMI3** - a VDM-SL model of the static semantics of FMI 3.0 modelDescription XML files